 A central aspect of education is that you build your knowledge and develop ways of thinking that will support you in your life and career.
 As one of your educators, part of my role is to assess your learning so that I can help you build the most productive ways of thinking.
 In order for me to best help you, I need the most accurate and reliable data about your thinking and learning.
 Academic integrity is a key to this process.

 There are many different ways in which a person's actions may directly or indirectly lead to violating Academic Integrity.
-Keep in mind whether a person acts intentionally or accidentaly, that action could still result in violating Academic Integrity.
+Keep in mind whether a person acts intentionally or accidentally, that action could still result in violating Academic Integrity.
 The best advice I can give is to always talk with your instructors before you submit the assignment.
 Here are a few of the broad categories of actions that lead to violation of academic integrity.

 The best advice I can provide is to talk with your instructor before you submit any assignment.
 Once you submit, you've solidified your action and there isn't anything your instructor can except to report the violation.